 According to Doug Lederman, two hundred colleges, or 5% of the American education system, could close over the next ten years.
 Top- and middle-tier colleges, able to pull students from outside their region, will be protected, while both less exclusive, smaller private colleges and regional state schools will be in danger.
 The following maps show that the decline in student population will be especially bad in the Midwest and Northeast, while student poverty rates will be worst in the southern half of the country.
 There aren't many bright spots, but taken together Colorado and a few other states may be comparatively well positioned.
 The drop-off in student populations will increase in the later 2020s, from the birth decline caused by the Recession.

 Photo: Brian Sweeting

 When a student loan is accepted, the federal government issues the money, which goes to the university.
 A third of the $1.5 trillion in student debt, we learned, will never be recovered.
-When the public realizes they are on the hook for this $500 million default, they may insist that universities take on a share of the risk for these student loans.
+When the public realizes they are on the hook for this $500 billion default, they may insist that universities take on a share of the risk for these student loans.
 At the same time, the colleges' own massive loans will need to be covered, regardless of what Gen Z decides to do.
 Those who can't meet, or renegotiate, these payments will themselves default, and be forced to close.

 As the conference spilled over to a buffet of hors d'oeuvre, following a day of intriguing panels and speakers, I couldn't help but think, as we chatted by the open bar, sampling artichoke hearts, soppressata, empanadas, and crab cakes, that digital archives seemed to be doing well, while colleges were facing difficult years ahead.